johnnyreilly/typescript-go-considered-brilliant/README.md

 John Reilly is a software engineer and an early adopter of TypeScript.
 He worked on Definitely Typed, the home of high quality type definitions which allow the integration of TypeScript and JavaScript.
 John wrote the [history of Definitely Typed](https://johnnyreilly.com/definitely-typed-the-movie) and featured in the TypeScript documentary.
 He also worked (and works) on ts-loader, the webpack loader for TypeScript.
 In his day job, he works at Investec, a South African bank and is based in London.
 The greatest city on earth (in his opinion).

-Ashley is also a software engineer in London and first started writing TypeScript when it was on version 1.8.
-He has contributed to TypeScript and works at Bloomberg as part of the JavaScript infrastructure and tooling team.
+Ashley is a software engineer who has the pleasure of living not too far from John, occasionally joining him on his morning walks where we can kick start our day talking about TypeScript together.
+Ashley first started writing TypeScript when it was on version 1.8 and has thoroughly enjoyed following its evolution.
+He has [contributed to TypeScript](https://github.com/microsoft/TypeScript/pulls?q=author%3Aacutmore+is%3Aclosed) and works at Bloomberg as part of the JavaScript-infrastructure-and-tooling team.
 Opinions are his own.

 ## Was a port necessary?

 I mean, weren't we happy with each other anyway?
 Just as we were?
 Yes, but also no.

 If you're in the JavaScript / TypeScript ecosystem, recent years have been notable for the number of projects that have appeared to support JavaScript related development, but built in non-JavaScript languages.
-We've had [esbuild](https://esbuild.github.io/), written in Golang.
+We've had [esbuild](https://esbuild.github.io/), written in Go.
 We've had [SWC](https://swc.rs/), written in Rust.
 We've had [Bun](https://bun.sh/), written in Zig.
 We've had [Deno](https://deno.com/), written in Rust.

 The list goes on, and was getting longer and longer.
 All of these increased performance, which was and is a wonderful thing.
 We'll talk more about performance later.
-The hold-out was TypeScript.
+One hold-out was TypeScript.
 It remained being written in TypeScript.
 Whilst performance improvements did happen, and were an area of focus for the team, the level of improvements that happened were incremental; not transformative.

 You could see the impatience in the community, as people started making their own efforts to speed up TypeScript by building their own implementations.
 Most notable here was [DongYoon Kang](https://github.com/kdy1/); the creator of SWC.
 SWC, amongst other things, implemented the transpilation aspect of TypeScript.
 Donny decided to see if he could implement the type checker as well, again using Rust.
 He then switched to [attempting a port using Go](https://kdy1.dev/2022-1-26-porting-tsc-to-go).
 After some time he then switched back to [https://kdy1.dev/2022-10-27-open-sourcing-stc](trying to implement in Rust).

 It didn't end up succeeding, but the fact there were people out there willing to try this demonstrated the desire for performance in the community.
 At some point a port was likely to succeed, and if it wasn't driven by the actual TypeScript team it would probably have landed the ecosystem in a tricky situation.
 Some kind of port of TypeScript to a language other than TypeScript seemed to be inevitable.
 And here we are.

 ## Performance

 It's useful to think about what the Go port meaningfully changes about TypeScript.
 Josh Goldberg has [provided a useful framing on different aspects of TypeScript](https://www.learningtypescript.com/articles/what-is-typescript).
 It's four things:
 1. Language